Medically reviewed by Drugs.com. Last updated on May 12, 2020.

 • Peptic ulcer disease: Use with caution in patients with active peptic ulcer disease; safety has not been established.

-• PAH: Sudden cessation of sildenafil monotherapy could result in an exacerbation of PAH.
-Efficacy in adult patients determined through short-term (12-16 week) studies; safety of longer-term use is unclear.
-A long-term use trial in pediatric patients showed increased mortality in the higher dose groups (20-80 mg [depending upon weight] 3 times/day) after 2 years of use (Barst 2012a; Barst 2012b).
+• Pulmonary arterial hypertension: Sudden cessation of sildenafil monotherapy could result in an exacerbation of pulmonary arterial hypertension (PAH).
+Efficacy in adult patients determined through short-term (12 to 16 week) studies; safety of longer-term use is unclear.
+A long-term use trial in pediatric patients showed increased mortality in the higher dose groups (20 to 80 mg [depending upon weight] 3 times per day) after 2 years of use (Barst 2012a; Barst 2012b).

-• Pulmonary veno-occlusive disease: Use in patients with pulmonary veno-occlusive disease (PVOD) is not recommended (has not been studied); if pulmonary edema occurs when treating pulmonary arterial hypertension (PAH), consider the possibility of PVOD.
+• Pulmonary veno-occlusive disease: Use in patients with pulmonary veno-occlusive disease (PVOD) is not recommended (has not been studied); if pulmonary edema occurs when treating PAH, consider the possibility of PVOD.

 • Renal impairment: Use Viagra with caution in patients with renal impairment; dose adjustment may be needed; use lowest starting dose (25 mg) in severe dysfunction (CrCl <30 mL/minute).

 • Sickle cell anemia: Treatment of pulmonary hypertension with sildenafil in this patient population may lead to more hospitalizations for management of vaso-occlusive crises.
 The effectiveness and safety of sildenafil have not been established in pulmonary hypertension secondary to sickle cell disease.